zer2/Fantasy-Basketball--in-progress-/readme.md

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/73c3acaa-20c9-4a61-907a-ee0de2ff7e3b

 You may notice that the result looks a lot like a Bell curve even though the raw block numbers look nothing like a Bell curve.
-This happens because of the surprising "Central Limit Theorem", which says that when adding a bunch of random numbers together, their average (or sum) always ends up looking a lot like a Bell curve.
+This happens because of the surprising "Central Limit Theorem", which says that when adding a bunch of random numbers together, their sum always ends up looking a lot like a Bell curve.
 Ergo if we ran this experiment for other categories, the results would also look like Bell curves

 ### C.	Properties of the category difference